Latest articles

 About Hill of Crosses

-The Hill of crosses is one of the most popular Christian pilgrimage desitination in Eastern Europe
+The Hill of Crosses is one of the most popular Christian pilgrimage desitinations in Eastern Europe

-The site is known for its thousands of Christian crosses, which were placed on the hillside by Lithuanians and other Europeans in order to honor Jesus Christ.
+The site is renowned for its thousands of Christian crosses, placed on the hillside by Lithuanians and other Europeans to honor Jesus Christ.

 About Holy Site of Christianity